DePaul University SNL > Student Resources > Undergraduate Resources >

 HC 168: Cultural Communications - Jamaica: Who Talks to Whom in Schools and Cafes?
 (Flyer

-and Syllabus) Pre-requisites: Apply to Study Abroad by May 1, 2017 at this link.
+and Syllabus) Pre-requisites: Apply to Study Abroad at this link.
 Approval by Program and Study Abroad Directors required for Autumn enrollment.
 Travel onsite in Jamaica: November 25 - December 3, 2017

 This study abroad course will provide participants with a foundation in the theories of intercultural communications and apply them in Jamaica.
 Students will take on the role of participant-observers in different cultures within Jamaica; e.g., in public spaces, music venues, schools, other institutions, and examine how communications are affected by place.
 Through visits to Montego Bay, Kingston, Mandeville, Ocho Rios and the Accompong community, participants will analyze how different socio-cultural factors interact to shape interaction patterns in these different settings, as well as in the United States.
 They will engage with host country scholars and university students to evaluate the impact of communication differences that diverse religious, social, ethnic and educational backgrounds have on individuals communicating within an organization and in social settings.
 During Autumn term and prior to departure, SNL co-directors Gretchen Wilbur

 and Nancy Morgan will conduct on-ground and online class sessions.